mitshah1207/avon/README.md

 |Leave it|Ignore item| "leave it" + "good boy" once left it|
 |Round|Makes one round loop of you| Start in heel position next to you on your left.
 Signal to go round you clockwise and finish in same heel position, say "round"|
 |Come by|Goes around distant object in a clockwise manner and returns to you| Start in heel position, signal with a swoop and say "come by" round pillar, or object, and he will go round it and come to you.|

+## Medications
+Sept 2021 - current
+- Fluoexetine hidden in banana one per day.

+May - Sept 2021 (no longer takes)
+- Calming tablets, tryptophan based: 1 tablet with breakfast + 1 tablet at dinner
+- Valerian Root tablets: 2 tablets at breakfast + 2 tablets at dinner

 ## Vet